+Via Tragara is one of Capri's most picturesque lanes, which begins with a short but steep climb at the end of the famous boutique-lined Via Camerelle.
 The lane winds past luxury hotels and villas, hidden behind imposing gates and hedges, and treats walkers to glimpses of the shimmering sea through colorful flowering flora and pine groves.

-Though it may be hard to believe, on Capri there are still places virtually unkown to the masses of tourists who visit, where you can explore the island's natural beauty and endless views in heavenly solitude.
+Though it may be hard to believe, on Capri there are still places virtually unknown to the masses of tourists who visit, where you can explore the island's natural beauty and endless views in heavenly solitude.
 One of these is La Migliera in Anacapri, on the island's west coast.

-Via Migliera begins at Piazza della Pace in Anacapri and winds through vineyards and fields for about two kilometers.
+Via Migliera begins at Piazza Della Pace in Anacapri and winds through vineyards and fields for about two kilometers.
 Along the walk, you are treated to a glimpse into the past when this was a rural, farming culture...a spirit that lives on in the more remote corners of this cosmopolitan island.
 The route ends at the Belvedere del Tuono scenic overlook, which faces the open sea and the Punta Carena lighthouse.

 From the Belvedere di Tragara scenic overlook, the Pizzolungo trail continues on, which traces the coastline to the Arco Naturale stone archway, with views over the Faraglioni rock formations and Punta Masullo, where Curzio Malaparte built his sumptuous villa.